 Take a boat day tour to Maya Bay & more!

 The best beach spots in Koh Phi Phi are actually not in the main island which is called Koh Phi Phi Don.
 This island is where locals live and where you’ll stay.
 In fact Maya Bay is on a smaller island called Koh Phi Phi Leh which is protected, so there is no accommodation or infrastructure.
 That’s why Leo Di Caprio had such a hard time getting there in the movie The Beach!

 That means you’ll need a boat to reach Koh Phi Phi Leh.
 You can book a private boat which is of course better, but also more expensive than doing the trip via a tour.
-My recommendation is that you do a long tail boat tour that will take you to Phi Phi’s§ main sights and to Maya Bay.
-It will cost you around 600-800 baht per person.
+My recommendation is that you do a long tail boat tour that will take you to Koh Phi Phi’s main sights and to Maya Bay.
 The tour will stop at Maya Bay obviously, but also at Bamboo island, Tonsai Village, Monkey Beach, Mosquito Island, Viking Caves and my favorite, Pileh Lagoon.
-The tour I did also included watching the sunset and snorkeling with plankton at the early evening which is fun if you haven’t done it before.
-The plankton lights up at night and the effect is just amazing!

 Hike to Phi Phi’s view point